-Any proposed appointment of new Directors to the Board will be assessed by the Group Nomination & Remuneration Committee (Group NRC).
+The Group Nomination & Remuneration Committee ("Group NRC") is responsible for assessing the appointment of new Directors.

 In evaluating any new appointment of Directors, the Group NRC looks for diversity of skills, knowledge, experience and gender of the candidates.
-To ensure a candidate has the character, experience, integrity and competency to effectively discharge his/her role as a Director, the Group NRC will assess the candidates on the following criteria:
+To ensure the candidate has the character, experience, integrity and competency to effectively discharge his/her role as a Director, the Group NRC will assess the candidates on the following criteria:

-- (i) not be disgualified under section 59(1) of the Financial Services Act, 2013; - (ii) comply with the fit and proper requirements of the Bank; - (iii) not have any competing time commitments that impair his/her ability to discharge his/her duties effectively; - (iv) not be an active politician; - (v) not be a partner of a firm which has been appointed as the external auditors of the Bank or any of the firm's officers directly involved in the engagement until at least two years after (a) he/she ceases to be an officer or partner of that firm; or (b) the firm last served as an auditor of the Bank; and - (vi) at a minimum holds a degree qualification and/or other equivalent qualification(s) and at least 5 years senior managerial position.
+- (i) not be disqualified under section 59(1) of the Financial Services Act, 2013; - (ii) comply with the fit and proper requirements of the Bank; - (iii) not have any competing time commitments that impair his/her ability to discharge his/her duties effectively; - (iv) not be an active politician;

+- (v) not be a partner of a firm which has been appointed as the external auditors of the Bank or any of the firm's officers directly involved in the engagement until at least two years after - (a) he/she ceases to be an officer or partner of that firm; or (b) the firm last served as an auditor of the Bank; and - (vi) at a minimum holds a degree qualification and/or other equivalent qualification(s) and at least 5 years senior managerial position.